sharmachait/Java/Spring/spring boot/Spring Data JPA/01 Spring data JPA-hibernate.md

+## Setup
+1. dependency
+2. application.properties with data source and dialect
-# hibernate required a no args constructor to work properly with entities
+# hibernate requires a no args constructor to work properly with entities

 JDBC still requires alot of boiler plate like with row mapper and  and passing all the parameters into the query and making prepared statements